Duke Nukem: Reception

 Although anticipation was great, Duke Nukem Forever received negative reviews upon release from critics, with most of the criticism directed towards the game's clunky controls on consoles, shooting mechanics, and overall aging and dated design.
 The PR company responsible for the game's publicity, The Redner Group, reacted to these reviews in a statement on the corporation's Twitter account.
-This comment appeared to threaten to withdraw access to review copies for future titles for reviewers who had been very critical of the game.
+This comment appeared to threaten to withdraw access to review copies for future titles for reviewers who had been critical of the game.
 Manager of the PR company Jim Redner later apologized for and retracted this comment, and the original Twitter post has been deleted.
 Despite the apologies, Publisher 2K Games has officially stopped The Redner Group from representing its products.

 Duke Nukem: Manhattan Project, a spin-off from the main franchise released during 2002, generally received positive reviews in the video game press, with rankings around 7/10 and 80 out of 100.
 The game, however, did not sell as well as hoped, and its developer Sunstorm Interactive is no longer in existence.
 Duke Nukem Advance, which was also released during 2002 for the Game Boy Advance, did receive favorable reviews.
 Duke Nukem: Critical Mass, which was released the same year as Duke Nukem Forever and was developed for the Nintendo DS, received a negative reception.